 - In Ghana, we had negative revisions of 14.3 MMBbl of oil and 14.2 Bcf of gas resulting from the conclusion of the Tullow pre-emption transaction in March 2022 in the Jubilee and TEN Fields.
 Jubilee had a positive revision of 11.0 MMBbl due to positive drilling results and field performance and a negative revision of 3.0 Bcf related to changes in remaining field life, in addition to Jubilee net production of 11.3 MMBbl.
 TEN had a negative revision of 6.1 MMBbl and 9.6 Bcf due to recent well performance and updated reservoir model forecast, in addition to the net TEN production of 2.0 MMBbl.
 In Ghana, the increase in commodity prices resulted in a positive revision of 2.2 MMBbl and 7.1 Bcf.
 The overall decreases in reserves for the year ended December 31, 2022 were 6.6 MMBbl and 2.8 Bcf for Jubilee and 13.9 MMBbl and 16.7 Bcf for TEN. - In Equatorial Guinea, we had a positive revision of 0.9 MMBbl of oil based on production performance and topsides optimization in Ceiba, offset by net production of 3.7 MMBbl.
 The increase in commodity prices along with the license extension in Ceiba from 2029 to 2040 and in Okume from 2034 to 2040 resulted in a positive revision of 3.2 MMBbl and 5.2 Bcf.
 Overall, Equatorial Guinea had an increase in reserves of 0.4 MMBbl and 5.2 Bcf. - In Mauritania/Senegal, we had additions of 28.1 Bcf due to a field extension that resulted from drilling of production wells.
 We also had a 0.7 MMBbl negative revision in condensate reserves based on an updated yield estimate.
-We note that the increase in commodity prices did not result in revisions of estimates. - In the U.S. Gulf of Mexico, we had a negative revision of 2.1 MMBbl and positive revision of 0.3 Bcf of gas based on recent water breakthrough in Odd Job and Tornado, Kodiak production performance, in addition to the net production of 5.7 MMBbl and 4.0 Bcf.
+We note that the increase in commodity prices did not result in revisions of estimates. - In the Gulf of America, we had a negative revision of 2.1 MMBbl and positive revision of 0.3 Bcf of gas based on recent water breakthrough in Odd Job and Tornado, Kodiak production performance, in addition to the net production of 5.7 MMBbl and 4.0 Bcf.
 The Winterfell discovery added 2.9 MMBbl and 1.0 Bcf of gas.
 The purchase of additional interest in the Kodiak field resulted in a positive revision of 0.8 MMBbl.
-We note the changes in commodity prices in the U.S. Gulf of Mexico were not material.
-The overall decrease in reserves for the U.S. Gulf of Mexico were 4.1 MMBbl and 2.7 Bcf.
+We note the changes in commodity prices in the Gulf of America were not material.
+The overall decrease in reserves for the Gulf of America were 4.1 MMBbl and 2.7 Bcf. - (3) Natural gas liquids proved reserves represent an immaterial amount of our total proved reserves.
+Therefore, we have aggregated natural gas liquids and crude oil/condensate reserves information.